-See the "Lady from Oklaho-
+See the "Lady from Oklahoma" at the school auditorium tonight,

 "The Lady From Oklahoma" is the one to please you.
-You will regret it if you fail to see her at the school auditorium tonight.
+You will regret it if you fail to see her at the school auditorium to

-The secretary of the Pageland local of the Farmers Union asks the members to meet at the hall next Saturday afternoon at 3 o'clock.
+The secretary of the Pageland local of the Farmers Union asks the members to meet at the hall next Saturday afternoon at 3

-Rev. E. C. Snider, of Winat 11 o'clock the fifth Sunday in this month, and at Pageland at 7 o'clock in the evening.
+Rev. E. C. Snider, of Win-7 o'clock in the evening.

-The Jefferson Mercantile Co. of Jefferson, is conducting a next Saturday
+The Jefferson Mercantile Co. of Jefferson, is conducting a big 10 days sale lasting from Wednesday of last week until and Miss Nellie Sullivan, daugh next Saturday